Peggypei98/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

-\*\***Describe your setting, players, activity and goals here.**\*\*
+\*\***Describe your setting, players, activity and goals here.**\*\* More and more people suffer from poor eyesight or retina damage due to using 3C devices heavily daily at a young age.
+Overexposed to harmful "Blue Light" and High-Energy Visible (HEV) light is the main reason for these eye-damaged related problems.
+The interactive device I would like to propose here is a tiny accessory that can detect the amount of environment blue light and send a cellphone reminder to users while they are overexposed to blue light or HEV.
+For example, I can wear a detector accessory while using a computer or watching TV indoors; the accessory will automatically detect the amount of blue light exposure in the environment.

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.